Phileosopher/commonplace/computers-software-gamedev_.md

 The late-1980's started seeing the maturity of multiple technologies, along with improved graphics, and games became more associated with genres than the platforms that ran them:

-- By design, arcade games had better computers in them with more peripherals, so they still stood out (e.g., Arkanoid, Bubble Bobble, Out Run, Contra, Double Dragon, R-Type, Final Fight).
+- By design, arcade games had better computers in them with more peripherals, so they still stood out in quality (e.g., Arkanoid, Bubble Bobble, Out Run, Contra, Double Dragon, R-Type, Final Fight).
 - Many of the easily-accessible games were still typically on consoles (e.g., Mike Tyson's Punch-Out!!, Mega Man 2, Ninja Gaiden, Super Mario Bros.
 3, Prince of Persia).
 - Strategy and role-playing games started becoming the specialty of the PC (e.g., Dungeon Master, Sid Meier's Pirates!, Populous, SimCity).